IPL Auction 2023: Not Sam Curran or Ben Stokes! Suresh Raina picks cricketer to watch out for

 Story highlights

-The 23-year-old earns praises from experts and fans alike after his brilliant performance in the ICC T20 World Cup as he finished the tournament with 11 wickets in seven matches.
+The 23-year-old earned praise from experts and fans alike after his brilliant performance in the ICC T20 World Cup as he finished the tournament with 11 wickets in seven matches.
 He even picked up a hat-trick during the Super 12 encounter against New Zealand.

-The 23-year-old earns praises from experts and fans alike after his brilliant performance in the ICC T20 World Cup as he finished the tournament with 11 wickets in seven matches.
+The 23-year-old earned praise from experts and fans alike after his brilliant performance in the ICC T20 World Cup as he finished the tournament with 11 wickets in seven matches.
 He even picked up a hat-trick during the Super 12 encounter against New Zealand.

 "Sam Curran has done really well for England as well as for the Chennai Super Kings, and there is Ben Stokes, who has led England well.
 So having a top all-rounder in your team can change the movement of the game.
 Then there is Jaydev Unadkat, who just won the Vijay Hazare Trophy and has a lot of experience in the IPL.
 Watch out for Joshua Little from Ireland.
 He has done really well in the World Cup just now, and I just played with him," Raina said during a show on Jio Cinema.